tomsotte/aws-pipeline-watcher/README.md

 ### Common Issues

 1. **Invalid credentials**: Verify your AWS credentials (CLI or manual)
-2. **Permission denied**: Ensure your AWS user has the required CodePipeline permissions
+2. **Permission denied**: Ensure your AWS user has the required CodePipeline and CodeBuild permissions
-3. **Pipeline not found**: Check pipeline name spelling and AWS region
+3. **Pipeline/project not found**: Check pipeline/project name spelling and AWS region
 4. **Connection issues**: Verify internet connection and firewall settings
 5. **AWS CLI not detected**: Install and configure AWS CLI with `aws configure`
 6. **SSO token expired**: Tool will automatically refresh, or manually run `aws sso login`